MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-537-Automotive-Fuel-Economy-Reports/section-537.4.md

 (i) *Act* means the Motor Vehicle Information and Cost Savings Act (Pub.
 L. 92-513), as amended by the Energy Policy and Conservation Act (Pub.
 L. 94-163).

-(ii) *Administrator* means the Administrator of the National Highway Traffic Safety Administration or the Administrator's delegate.
+(ii) *Administrator* means the Administrator of the National Highway Traffic Safety Administration (NHTSA) or the Administrator's delegate.

 (iii) *Current model year* means: